Corn Laws: Origins

-With the advent of peace when the Napoleonic Wars ended in 1815, corn prices decreased, and the Tory government of Lord Liverpool passed the 1815 Corn Law (officially An Act to amend the Laws now in force for regulating the Importation of Corn, or the Importation Act 1815, 55 Geo.
-III c.
-26) to keep bread prices high.
+With the advent of peace when the Napoleonic Wars ended in 1815, corn prices decreased, and the Tory government of Lord Liverpool passed the Importation Act 1815 (55 Geo.
+3. c.
+26) (officially An Act to amend the Laws now in force for regulating the Importation of Corn) to keep bread prices high.
 This resulted in serious rioting in London.

-In 1816, the Year Without a Summer (caused by the 1815 eruption of Mount Tambora in Indonesia) caused famine by disastrously reducing crop yields.
-Reduced standard of living and food shortages due to poor harvests led to riots.
+In 1816, the Year Without a Summer (caused by the 1815 eruption of Mount Tambora in Indonesia) caused famine by disastrously reducing crop harvest.
+Reduced standard of living and food shortages led to riots.
 But the ceiling price of 80 shillings a quarter for domestic grain was so high that, between 1815 and 1848, it was never reached.
 David Ricardo, however, espoused free trade so that Britain could use its capital and population to its comparative advantage.

 Opposition

 In 1820, the Merchants' Petition, written by Thomas Tooke, was presented to the House of Commons.
 The petition demanded free trade and an end to protective tariffs.
-The Prime Minister, Lord Liverpool, who claimed to be in favour of free trade, blocked the petition.
+The prime minister, Lord Liverpool, who claimed to be in favour of free trade, blocked the petition.
 He argued, speciously, that complicated restrictions made it difficult to repeal protectionist laws.
 He added, though, that he believed Britain's economic dominance grew in spite of, not because of, the protectionist system.
-In 1821, the President of the Board of Trade, William Huskisson, composed a Commons committee report which recommended a return to the "practically free" trade of the pre-1815 years.
+In 1821, the president of the Board of Trade, William Huskisson, composed a Commons committee report which recommended a return to the "practically free" trade of the pre-1815 years.

-The Importation Act 1822 decreed that corn could be imported when the price of domestically harvested corn rose to 80/- (£4) per quarter but that the import of corn would again be prohibited when the price fell to 70/- per quarter.
-After this Act was passed, the corn price never rose to 80/- until 1828.
-In 1827, the landlords rejected Huskisson's proposals for a sliding scale, and during the next year Huskisson and the new Prime Minister, the Duke of Wellington, devised a new sliding scale for the Importation of Corn Act 1828 whereby, when domestic corn was 52/- (£2/12/0) per quarter or less, the duty would be 34/8 (£1/14/8), and when the price increased to 73/- (£3/13/0), the duty decreased to one shilling.
+The Importation Act 1822 (3 Geo.
+4. c.
+60) decreed that corn could be imported when the price of domestically harvested corn rose to 80/– (£4) per quarter but that the import of corn would again be prohibited when the price fell to 70/– per quarter.
+After this act was passed, the corn price never rose to 80/– until 1828.
+In 1827, the landlords rejected Huskisson's proposals for a sliding scale, and during the next year Huskisson and the new prime minister, the Duke of Wellington, devised a new sliding scale for the Importation of Corn Act 1828 (9 Geo.
+4. c.
+60) whereby, when domestic corn was 52/– (£2/12/–) per quarter or less, the duty would be 34/8 (£1/14/8), and when the price increased to 73/– (£3/13/–), the duty decreased to one shilling.

 The Whig governments, in power for most of the years between 1830 and 1841, decided not to repeal the Corn Laws.
 However the Liberal Whig MP Charles Pelham Villiers proposed motions for repeal in the House of Commons every year from 1837 to 1845.
 In 1842, the majority against repeal was 303; by 1845 this had fallen to 132.
 Although he had spoken against repeal until 1845, Robert Peel voted in favour in 1846.
-In 1853, when Villiers was made a Privy Counsellor, The Times stated that "it was Mr Charles Villiers who practically originated the Free Trade movement."
+In 1853, when Villiers was made a Privy Counsellor, The Times stated that "it was Mr Charles Villiers who practically originated the Free Trade movement".